darshana-mis/darshana-mis/README.md

 # Hi there 👋, I'm Darshana Rokade #

-I'm a Graduate student pursuing a Master’s in Computer Software Engineering (Data Analytics) at Northeastern University, with a background in Data Analytics & Engineering.
-My technical skills include Python, SQL, AWS, Azure, Power BI, and Talend.
+I’m a Data Analyst and Engineer with 3+ years of professional experience, with a Master’s in Computer Software Engineering (Data Analytics) from Northeastern University.
+I’m passionate about turning complex data into meaningful insights and building scalable, cloud-based data solutions.

 Welcome to my GitHub profile!